active-auth/active-auth-iam-core/README.md

 | region | cn-north-3 | Your subsystem region/datacenter code. <br> Example shows that resource is located in QingDao, Shandong, China(`cn-north-3`) |
 | account-id | 7611 | Principal ID.
 Example shows that resource belongs to user `7611`. |
 | resource/paths/and/id | volume/vol-8678eY3109N946oVsq | Resource paths and resource id. <br> Example shows that resource is a `volume`, id: `vol-8678eY3109N946oVsq`. |

+#### Legal Empty Field in Locator

+Field `region` and `account-id` is allowed to be empty.
+Here is a legal example:

+> wecloud:wecloud-cn:oss:::my-website-static-media

+A storage bucket is named uniquely in a global namespace, or any other system resource owner of whom can't be included in the locator, in that case you can keep field `region` and `account-id` empty to describe a resource.

 ## Maintainers